yieldprotocol/docs-v2/operations/deployment.md

 ### Pool Initialization

 The initialization of pools can be done by bundling a transaction to transfer underlying to the pool, with a transaction to mint LP tokens.
-For testnet purposes a script to initialize all pools and skew them to a 5% rate is supplied.
-The Timelock is used as a transaction relayer.
+All pools are intialized by having the Timelock transfer an equivalent of $100 to the pool, with the LP tokens sent to the zero address.

 ```
-npx hardhat run --network kovan operations/40_initPools.ts
+npx hardhat run --network kovan operations/34_initPools.ts
 ```